• Skip to primary navigation

 Our favorite

-While we were won over by the diversity of the works on display at MOMAD – bucolic paintings, contemporary photographs, bold installations – we particularly appreciated the accessible, fluid nature of the visit.
+Strolling through the rooms of MOMAD was a delight, thanks to the diversity of the works on display – bucolic paintings, contemporary photographs, daring installations – but we particularly appreciated the accessible, fluid nature of the visit.
 No overloaded explanations.
-This uncluttered approach allows us to concentrate on what’s essential: the creations themselves.
-But our real highlight was the unexpected discovery of the museum’s terrace.
-This enchanting outdoor space features ornate columns, a variety of sculptures and, above all, fragrant wisteria, offering a welcome romantic interlude after a visit to the collections.
+This streamlined approach allows us to focus on what’s essential: the creations themselves.
+But our real coup de cœur was the unexpected discovery of the museum’s terrace.
+This enchanting outdoor space features ornate columns, a variety of sculptures and, above all, fragrant wisteria, providing a welcome romantic interlude after a visit to the collections.

 Momad, Dubrovnik - coup de coeur